ds300/patch-package/README.md

 - `--use-bun`

   Similar to --use-yarn, but for bun.
+If both --use-yarn and --use-bun are specified, --use-yarn takes precedence.

 - `--exclude <regexp>`